How to Handle Denials in Medical Billing - Resolve Claims Faster

 Understanding the type of denial is crucial because up to 90% of claim denials are preventable and 67% are recoverable, according to a Healthcare Financial Management Association (HFMA) study (HFMA Source).

-Top Reasons for Denials (With Industry Data)
+Top Reasons for Denials as Per Industry Data

 To fix denials, you first need to know where the problem lies.
 Here are the most common reasons for denials and their prevalence: